 Axis completed this task in 4 months.

 The property will re-open in 2018.
-InterContinental Dhaka
+InterContinental Dhaka.

-The rapid design-build development of this 600 million euro 200 room Luxury Hotel, Convention Centre, 2,000 sm Exhibition Centre and 3,000 seat Amphitheatre was planned to accommodate the LNG2010 Congress to take place in Algeria within 24 months.
+The rapid design-build development of this €600 million 200 room Luxury Hotel, Convention Centre, 2,000 sm Exhibition Centre and 3,000 seat Amphitheatre was planned to accommodate the LNG2010 Congress to take place in Algeria within 24 months.
 Axis was recruited by one of the world’s largest engineering firms to assist the government-backed client Sonatrach, Africa’s largest corporation, to select the design-build group, select a brand and operator, oversee the architectural and interior design, kitchen and back of house service layout and integrate the operator as the property was under construction.

 Finalized the Joint Venture between the State-owned Gran Caribe Hotel group and Cuban Canadian Resorts.
 This involved a process of educating the Cuban State companies about the concept of Timeshare & Vacation ownership and perhaps more importantly learning how to adapt into the Cuban systems.